dm7500/dm7500.github.io/_oscp-prep/2020-03-02-HTB-Arctic.md

 ### LFI in password field

-In doing some online searching, [this post](https://jumpespjump.blogspot.com/2014/03/attacking-adobe-coldfusion.html) pointed to towards a known vulnerability in CF8 ([APSB10-18](https://www.adobe.com/support/security/bulletins/apsb10-18.html)), where we can extract the password hash from the internal `password.properties` file.
+In doing some online searching, [this post](https://jumpespjump.blogspot.com/2014/03/attacking-adobe-coldfusion.html) pointed to a known vulnerability in CF8 ([APSB10-18](https://www.adobe.com/support/security/bulletins/apsb10-18.html)), where we can extract the password hash from the internal `password.properties` file.
 The example given for the LFI would be something like the URL below.

 ```
 http://[HOSTNAME:PORT]</span>/CFIDE/administrator/enter.cfm?locale=..\..\..\..\..\..\..\..\ColdFusion8\lib\password.properties%en